“So why did you choose to move to Hebron even though there are frequent rocket and knife attacks aimed at you?”

 The interior of the building isn’t all that impressive (on either side) so after paying my respects to Sarah, Noah and Jacob we moved on.

-After 10 minutes walking in the heat we arrived at a long, steep, derelict street.
-David explained that this is the so called “Apartheid Street”, a prominent flash point of the Hebron conflict.
+After 10 minutes walking in the heat, we arrived at a long, steep, derelict street.
+David explained that this is the so-called “Apartheid Street”, a prominent flash point of the Hebron conflict.
 It was once the main market street where over 80 Palestinian businesses had operated.
 The entire street had however been shut down and closed off for security reasons by the IDF in 1994 following a number of assassinations.
 The IDF claimed that terrorists were using the street to target Jews en route to Synagogue and therefore it had to shut down.
 The buildings are now all shuttered closed and beginning to crumble and rust.
 Access is now only permitted by special privilege granted to local dignitaries and activists although soldiers patrol either end of the empty street as if guarding the spectres.

 The effect was of an eerie ghost town or a land that time had suddenly forgotten all about one day.
 Whilst I am no military strategist, I couldn’t help but think that the rationale for closing the street was questionable.
 Firstly, the response seemed exaggerated and installing checkpoints (like elsewhere in the town) would surely have had the desired effect of curtailing would-be terrorists.
-Furthermore in reality there are still many other ways of accessing the Synagogue for anybody with sufficient, determined, murderous intent.
+Furthermore, in reality, there are still many other ways of accessing the Synagogue for anybody with sufficient, determined, murderous intent.
 Rather it seemed plain to me that the closing of the street had been a “punishment” for the assassinations, it was the occupying forces sending a clear message that they would not tolerate the killing of Israeli civilians and that there would be harsh consequences.
 Perhaps it was also intended to turn the Palestinian populace against the militants within their midst.
 Either way it was psychological warfare.

-As we made our way towards the Israeli housing projects I noticed a plague on a wall commemorating the spot where one of the assassinations had occurred.
+As we made our way towards the Israeli housing projects I noticed a plaque on a wall commemorating the spot where one of the assassinations had occurred.
 The dedication on the plague read (not in Hebrew or Arabic but in English…)

 “Here is where Rabbi Shapira was murdered by Palestinian Terrorists“